Macumbatbc/nChat/README.md

 - Channel names or smaller
 - Channels tabs are smooth

+# Advice
+I advice you SafeQueue addon to avoid queue issues with this addon : https://www.curseforge.com/wow/addons/safequeue

 # how to install
 Download the file and extract it. rename the folder and delete -master